SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    ```

 3. Cost of querying on a B+Tree

+   When querying a B+Tree, we traverse a tree from the root node to the leaf node,
+   assume it this tree has N entries and order of `n`, typically this path has
+   length that is not longer than `[log[n/2] N]`.

+   > Remeber that the amount of children of a non-leaf node is `[n/2]`

+   On disk, each node takes a disk page, assume that the search key is fix-sized
+   and takes 12 bytes, and a disk pointer has size 8, then a index entry takes 20
+   bytes, a disk page (assume it is 4000 bytes), can accommodate 200 index entries,
+   i.e., n = 200, `[log[n/2] N]` = `[log100 N]`.
+If we have 1 million index entries
+   in the index file, this value is [log100 100_000_000] = 4, which means 4 pages
+   need to accessed in this query.
+In practise, the root node is usually heavily
+   accessed, and thus will be fetched in memory, then we only need to access 3
+   nodes.

+   After traversing down to the leaf node, we find the appropriate pointer,
+   accessing the contents pointed by that pointer needs another random I/O.

+4. An important distinction between in-memory tree and disk tree

+   For disk tree, the node size is typically the size of a disk page, and thus
+   can have more entries accommodated, which means the tree is usually fat and
+   shot, and thus takes less steps to traverse.

+5. When dealing with duplicate search-key using composite search-key such as
+   adding primary key to the search-key, how to do query in such case?

+   Assume the search-key is `ai`, it is not unique, we add the PK to it: `(ai, PK)`,
+   to search entries with `ai` set to `v`, we use `find_range(lb, up)` with `lb`
+   set to `(v, -∞)` and `up` set to `(v, +∞)` respectively.

 ## 14.3.3 Updates on B+Tree

+> We ONLY focus on insertion and deletion as update can be modeled by insertion
+> and deletion.
+>
+> If you are building a set backed by B+Tree (i.e., all the operations are
+> operated on keys), you cannot modify a key in place as modification to its
+> value will change its position.
+HashSet also suffers from this problem,
+> changes on keys will potentially put it into another bucket(No `get_mut()`
+> method).
+>
+> If you are building a Map, then in-place modification should be fine as changes
+> are operated on values.

+1. Insertion and deletion are more expensive than lookup as a B+tree needs to
+   rebalence itself by spliting (more than `order`) or coalescing(fewer than [n/2])
+   nodes.

 ### 14.3.3.1 Insertion

 ### 14.3.3.2 Deletion
 ## 14.3.4 Complexity of B+Tree updates
 ## 14.3.5 Nonunique Search Keys